PRavin257/Blood-Donation-System/README.md

 - 📝 Register and submit blood requests
 - 🔍 Search for donors based on blood group and location
 - 📦 Track the status of your request
-- 👁️ View donor information (with proper approval)
+- 👁️ View donor information

 ### 🏥 Organization Module
 - 👨‍⚕️ Manage donor and receiver data